CynthiaPeter/CynthiaPeter/README.md

 ---

 Now you're here, I have a confession to make.
-I love to code and solve problems, but I enjoy [writing](https://medium.com/@musingsthengrowth) more!
+I love to code and solve problems, but I enjoy [writing](https://medium.com/@iamcynthiapeter) more!

 I love to hold the door open to new learners.
 I'll say writing is my super power💪🏿 But then, I have other superpowers, like amazing problem-solving skills, brainstorming, research, a remarkable human relationship skills, and a good sense of humor.
 You definitely want me on your team, I mean who doesn't need a good laugh? 🤷🏿‍♀️🤷🏿‍♀️.

-I write Flutter, Dart, and sometimes Python.
-In my flutter journey, I've had enough bugs to last me a lifetime😁 and that's enough to tell me that I should give up.
-But I ain't.
-I will keep learning to code because the little things I learn allows me to write and share with newbies and wannabees.

 I Currently contribute to open source projects like [Atsign](https://atsign.com/), where we are commited to making the internet a more human place, where privacy is a fundamental right, and everyone owns their data.